rdwatters/phc/README.md

 3. The Ask
   * Keeping in mind the new editorial direction for content, I'd like to decide topics and assignments for blog posts in today's meeting
-  * Blog posts will provide more flexibility for marketing because we can direct target audiences to *content*
-    * For example, a blog post written about the benefits of attending an RFEC event has more potential for user engagement than a paragraph-long testimonial on a cap.org.page.

 5. Suggested Topic Outline: *Insider's Guide*
   * Guide developed originally in 2004
   * Revised by Dr. Rinehart and others in 2014